vimond/replay/docs/insert.md

 ### Controlling the playback programmatically

-Playback methods can be passed to Replay component consumers through a callback prop `onPlaybackMethodsReady`.
+Playback methods can be passed to Replay component consumers through a callback prop `onPlaybackActionsReady`.

 `setProperty()` is one common method that can be used for all playback operations.
 This method is passed along with `play()`, `setPosition()`, `capBitrate()` etc. The latter are just sugar methods that call `setProperty()`.
 It accepts an object with the properties to be set.

-See TODO for a full reference of playback methods.
+See TODO for a full reference of playback actions.

 See TODO for a full reference of playback properties that can be used with setProperty.